docker-hy/docker-hy.github.io/data/part-1/section-1.md

   We've left containers and a image that won't be used anymore and are taking space, as `docker ps -as` and `docker images` will reveal.

-  Clean the docker daemon from all images and containers.
+  Clean the Docker daemon from all images and containers.

   Submit the output for `docker ps -a` and `docker images`

 </exercise>